Games often need to store persistent data between sessions, such as a player's level, experience points, money, inventory items, location, and more.

 In its most basic form, pcall() accepts a function and returns two values:

-• The status (boolean); this will be true if the function executed without errors, or false otherwise.
+- The status, which is true if the function executed without errors, or false otherwise.

 To read data from a data store, call GetAsync() with the desired key name.